steveroe317/humidity-monitor/README.md

 # Setup

-This setup has been tested on a Raspberry Pi 4 running Bookworm.
+This setup has been tested on a Raspberry Pi 4B and a Raspberry Pi Zero 2 W running Bookworm.

 Connect the hardware components.